-Introducing 3 key methods for starting to integrate sales and marketing
+Introducing 3 key methods for an integrated sales and marketing strategy

 When you think about it, there is nothing surprising about the fact marketing and sales teams often feel like they're working at cross-purposes.
-They tend to work to a totally different set of metrics and goals.
+They tend to work to a totally different set of metrics.

-Why you need to integrate sales and marketing
+Why you need an integrated sales and marketing strategy

 How to start integrating sales and marketing